NuID/nebulousAD/README.md

 The Nebulous database current holds over 2.5 billion unique hashes of breached passwords.

 NebulousAD uses the k-anonymity model by default to preserve the privacy and security of passwords checked against the API.
 Only the first five characters of a SHA-2 hash are sent to the API.
+You can read more about k-anon [here.](https://blog.nuid.io/nebulousad-v1-1-with-k-anonymity/)

 The tool was originally released at BSides Las Vegas 2019.
 A video of the BSides presentation is [here.](https://www.youtube.com/watch?v=xJgUdNfWbE4&trk)